-The programme starts on Monday 6 September at 15:15 at Campus Norrköping.
+The programme starts on Monday 5 September at 15:15 at Campus Norrköping.
 There will be a mandatory roll-call of admitted students.
-By attending the roll-call, you confirm your place in the programme.
+You must attend in person - on campus - to confirm your place on the programme.
+If failing to attend, you will lose your place.
 At the roll-call you will also be provided with practical information about studies, facilities and social activities.
-If circumstances prevent you from being present, you must notify the program director Claudia Tazreiter or program administrator Gunilla Bygdén, otherwise you will lose your place.
 After the roll-call you will receive additional information and will have the possibility of attending a campus walk with second-year students, who will introduce you to the facilities on Campus Norrköping.

 It is important to note that studies at master’s level are demanding.
 We take education seriously and want your time with us to be as useful as possible.
 We know that this does not prevent you from having a lot of fun and interesting experiences during your time in Sweden.
 Above all, you will make many new friends from around the world.